Mother Tree

 For your annual gift of $7,500.00 a year for three years, you will receive:

-- A guided tour of the site where your tree is located, and information on the ecological significance of the Mother Tree.
+• A guided tour of the site where your tree is located, and information on the ecological significance of the Seed Tree.

-Tier 3 Mother Trees will be located within INT natural areas with a publicly accessible footpath system.
+Tier 3 Seed Trees will be located within INT natural areas with a publicly accessible footpath system.

-Species of Mother Trees in our natural areas
+Species of Seed Trees in our natural areas

 Forested landscapes are the most vulnerable to loss in Prince Edward Island,